erikbrandondigital/ig-lead-generator/README.md

 - Drag & drop a text file containing a list of usernames from the scraper onto the messenger.py script.
 - Enter the number of accounts you want to DM.
 - Wait for the bot to DM the total number of accounts.
 - After all messages are sent, the lead generator will generate separate text files of accounts that were successfully messaged and unsuccessfully messaged.
-Accounts that were not messaged because they message limit was reached first will remain in the original text file of accounts that was dragged onto the messenger.py script.
+Accounts that were not messaged because the message limit was reached first will remain in the original text file of accounts that was dragged onto the messenger.py script.

 # Common Issues & Solutions